OpenMDAO/POEMs/POEM_065.md

 ```

 Note that if multiple subsystems share the same proc_group, then their values (if any) for
-min_procs, max_procs, and proc_wight must match or an exception will be raised.
+min_procs, max_procs, and proc_weight must match or an exception will be raised.